Select Page

 Even if workers are trained on when to deviate from the standard procedure (e.g., purchase insurance if the value of a product exceeds $200 or call a shipping manager for a pre-shipment inspection for items over $2,000 in value), it still takes time to assess each situation.

-And in the eCommerce fulfillment business, where every delay can impact customer satisfaction and labor costs, these extra steps and decisions add up.
+And in the ecommerce fulfillment business, where every delay can impact customer satisfaction and labor costs, these extra steps and decisions add up.

 Shipment rule automation assigns the lion’s share of these tasks to your shipping software.
 For instance, if you’ve decided that all items valued over $200 require insurance, the software will automatically execute this task in the system.
 A worker does not need to scan the order, find the order value, and purchase the insurance.
 It’s completed automatically.